 - Learners now create their own code to create similar sound patterns.
-If possible, learners can take turns in groups and do each other's patterns, or create patterns to challenge others like a contest. - 3.
-Learners think of their favourite song and identify the pattern of 10 mins beats.
-Challenge them to create a code for the beats too!
+If possible, learners can take turns in groups and do each other's patterns, or create patterns to challenge others like a contest. - Learners then brainstorm on other patterns they see in their daily 15 mins lives.
+For example, patterns in time routines; patterns in how you get from one place to another- routes; patterns in how the school year is set up, etc.)

-- Learners must then create three number patterns of their own using combinations of different rules of math (multiply by 2, subtract by 5, etc.). - They can then ask their peers to complete the pattern.
+- Learners must then create three patterns of their own using combinations of different rules of math (Encourage them to use indices, ratios, etc.). - They can then ask their peers to